khiem20tc/khiem20tc/README.md

 ### 💭 Random Quote of the Day

 ```
-"As you get older, learn never to trust a fart."
+"If you don't like the opinion you've been given, get another one."
 ```

 ### Background 💪